 But there are other sights to the Langelinie as well.
 One that really stuck with me was the Angel of Peace statue in Langelinie Park, because of all the trees blossoming with the arrival of spring.

-If you time it right, Copenhagen may be at its most beautiful when spring comes to town.
+If you time it right, Copenhagen may be at its most beautiful when visiting on a spring blossom tour in Europe.
 The other spot you shouldn’t miss is the pairing of the Gefion Fountain and St Alban’s Church, which together make for quite a pretty spot.

 Enjoy Amalienborg Palace Square